toddaustin07/rpi-st-device/python/PyREADME.md

 By default, the core SDK supports C language device apps only.
 However, I've created an API wrapper so you can also write device apps in Python.

 First, proceed with the complete setup for this RPI setup package (mastersetup) and make sure you have the C-language example device app working (fully onboarded and running).
-Before you proceed with Python setup, be sure to exit the C example device app (but don't delete the device from SmartThings mobile app).
+Before you proceed with Python setup, you can exit the C example device app if it is running, but don't delete the test device from SmartThings mobile app.

-## Step 1: Create a python project directory and virtual environment (recommended, but not mandatory) and activate it
+## Step 1: Create a python project directory and virtual environment (VE is recommended, but not mandatory) and activate VE
 ```
   mkdir /home/pi/<myproj>
   cd /home/pi/<myproj>